akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-Well, turns out it is nothing more than a little configuration helper that assembles the key pieces of the above architecture and feeds values to available customization points.
+Turns out it is nothing more than a little configuration helper, which assembles the key pieces of the above architecture and feeds values to available customization points.

-So in case you want to change any of these, writing another configuration struct along with overriding the `QuickLookableBinaryTree.quickLookView` variable on your tree type should be real easy now.
+So in case you want'd to change any of these, writing your own configuration struct along with overriding the `QuickLookableBinaryTree.quickLookView` variable on your tree type should be real easy.

 **Tree Layout Model**

 Now that we covered the overall drawing architecture, let's take a closer look on what's behind laying out an efficient visual tree representation.

-In general, the goal of all tree layout algorithms is to build a tree model where each node is assigned a unique `(x,y)` coordinate so that it can then be drawn in a visually meaningful way.
+In general, the goal of all tree layout algorithms is to build a tree model where each node is assigned a unique `(x,y)` coordinate so that it can be drawn in a visually meaningful way.

-To be a bit more specific, the following are the rules for what is considered to be "visually meaningful":
+The following are the rules for what is considered to be "visually meaningful":

 ##### Tree Layout requirements
 > * The layout reflects exact hierarchical structure of the tree